tka85/btc-tools/README.md

 npm i btc-tools
 ```

+The command line utils are prefixed with `btc-tools-` and they are:

+* `btc-tools-derive`
+* `btc-tools-convert`
+* `btc-tools-generate`
+* `btc-tools-multisig`

-Their utils are prefixed with `btc-tools-` like for example `btc-tools-derive` or `btc-tools-generate`.
-They print their output on stdout and you can choose between table and json format.
+All print their output on stdout and you can choose between table and json format.

 ## 'derive'